ccoutant/dwarf-locations/005-locations-on-stack.md

 > location list is a list of location expressions, each
 > associated with a range of program counters.
 >
-> A location list may have overlapping PC ranges, and thus
+> A location list may have overlapping PC ranges, and thus may
+> yield multiple locations at a given PC.
-> may yield multiple locations.
-In this case, the object
+> In this case, the consumer may assume that the object value
-> value stored in each location is expected to be the same
+> stored is the same in all locations, excluding bits of the
-> (except for uninitialized/undefined parts of the value).
+> object that serve as padding.
+Non-padding bits that are
+> undefined (for example, as a result of optimization) must be
+> undefined in all the locations.
 >
 > *A location list that yields multiple locations can be
 > used to describe objects that reside in more than one